Javascipt/Jsome/README.md

   }
 ```

-You can not only use the color value as string but also you can use an array to specify the background color or you can make things look bold  ( [see colors package for more details](http://npmjs.org/package/colors) )
+You can not only use the color value as string but also you can use an array to specify the background color or you can make things look bold  ( [see chalk package for more details](http://npmjs.org/package/chalk) )

 ```javascript